 Early Signs of Autism in Children

-Communication and Social Connection
+Persistent Deficits in Social Communication and Social Interaction

 - Difficulty expressing needs or following directions